ZhihaoZhang0618/RallyCore/README.md

-# PhoenixCore
+# RallyCore

 ## Overview
-GBCore is a ROS2- and Nav2-based software stack designed for GBCore, which is a rally car for autonomous vehicle development at all kinds of complex terrains.
+RallyCore is a ROS2- and Nav2-based software stack designed for rally car, which is a rally car for autonomous vehicle development at all kinds of complex terrains.

 All the code was written during my free time after work while I was a Research Assistant at [ZJU FAST Lab](https://github.com/ZJU-FAST-Lab).
 I am deeply grateful to the wonderful people at ZJU FAST Lab for their support and guidance.
 Even though this is just a small project, their assistance was invaluable.
 ## Installation